erglo/wow-mission-report-button-plus/README.md

 ## Features

+### Minimap Landing Page Button

 + [x] adds a right-click menu to the minimap button
 + [x] displays the minimap button of the previous expansion as long as the current command table hasn't been unlocked
 + [x] optionally shows or hides the minimap button itself permanently
 + [x] clicking a menu entry opens the (read-only) Mission Report Frame of the corresponding expansion

+### Dropdown Menu

++ [x] see details about in-progress mission of each command table
++ [x] see which bounties, threats and world map events of each expansion are currently active
++ [x] expansions you (yet) don't own will be hidden in the menu
++ [x] expansions without an unlocked command table will be displayed, but disabled
+  + [x] now showing a hint on how to unlock it
++ [x] WoD: get notified about Garrison Invasions
++ [x] Legion: see details about Demon Invasions
++ [x] BfA: see details about Faction and N'Zoth Assaults
++ [x] Shadowlands: see details about Covenant Assaults in The Maw
++ [x] Dragonflight: see details about your Major Faction Renown Level progress and Dragon Isles events

+### Chat

 + [x] get informed in-chat on finished missions, talents, WoD garrison invasions and buildings, etc.
++ [x] chat messages can be disabled in the settings.

+### Common

 + [x] choose from a variety of settings and adjust the addon to your liking
   + [x] or de-/select the menu entries with the expansions that are no longer of interest to you
-+ [x] expansions you (yet) don't own will be hidden in the menu
-+ [x] expansions without an unlocked command table will be displayed, but disabled
-  + [x] now showing a hint on how to unlock it
-+ [x] see details about in-progress mission of each command table
-+ [x] see which bounties and threats of each expansion are currently active (WIP)
 + [x] more to come...

-  *(Want to see some examples?
-Go visit this project's [screenshots page](https://www.curseforge.com/wow/addons/mission-report-button-plus/screenshots) )*
+*If you want to see some examples of these features, go visit this project's [screenshots page](https://www.curseforge.com/wow/addons/mission-report-button-plus/screenshots).*

 ----